 The Budget Narrative establishes the proposed budget for the project.
-It should include evidence of the source of funds available to fully fund the project, including the required cash matching funds.
+It should include evidence of the source of funds available to fully fund the project, including the required match.
 A description of the Budget Narrative is outlined in Part III of this manual.